What it is, how it happens and what we're doing to help.

 No. The Great Barrier Reef is made up of 3,000 reefs and is home to thousands of species of marine life.
 Reports focusing on “how much of the Reef has died” imply finality.
 Reefs can be severely affected by bleaching but begin to recover as coral communities re-grow and new coral larvae settle on the reef.

 The Great Barrier Reef is one of the richest and most complex natural ecosystems in the world.
 Climate change, which causes temperatures to rise on our land and in our oceans, is the biggest threat to the future of the Great Barrier Reef and coral reefs around the world.

 We need urgent action on climate change to drastically reduce global emissions, but this alone is not enough.
 Action on climate change requires a dual effort to protect our reefs.
 While the world works towards reducing greenhouse gas emissions, we must make coral reefs more resilient and help them adapt to the warmer temperatures already caused by climate change.

 Coral Bleaching on the Great Barrier Reef

 Bleaching Corals Expel Their Zooxanthellae, Revealing a Bright White Skeleton

 The past two decades have seen several incidents of widespread coral bleaching events on many of the world’s coral reefs.

-The summer of 1997–1998 was one of the hottest recorded on the Reef in the 20th century.
-Mild bleaching began in late January 1998 and intensified by February/March.
-Extensive aerial surveys of 654 reefs showed that 74% of inshore and 21% of offshore reefs had moderate to high levels of bleaching.
-Most reefs recovered fully, with less than 5% of inshore reefs suffering high coral mortality.
-The most severely affected reefs were in the Palm Island area, where up to 70% of corals died.
+The summer of 1997-1998 was one of the hottest recorded on the Reef in the 20th century.
+Mild bleaching was observed in late January and intensified in February and March.
+Most reefs recovered fully with less than 5% of inshore reefs suffering high coral mortality, however the most severely affected reefs in the Palm Island area saw up to 70% of corals die.